 - 1. Stop the affected instance and detach its root volume. - 2.
-Launch a temporary t1.micro instance in the same Availability Zone as the affected instance using an AMI for Windows Server 2003.
-(If you use a later version of Windows Server, you won't be able to boot the original instance when you restore its root volume.)
-To find an AMI for Windows Server 2003, search for public Windows AMIs with the name Windows\Server-2003-R2\SP2. - 3.
-Attach the root volume from the affected instance to this temporary instance.
+Launch a temporary instance in the same Availability Zone as the affected instance.

+If you launch this instance using a version of Windows Server that's later than Windows Server 2003, you must complete additional steps or you won't be able to boot the original instance after you restore its root volume.
+If you use an AMI for Windows Server 2003, you can skip these additional steps.
+To find a public AMI for Windows Server 2003, search for an AMI using the name Windows\Server-2003-R2\SP2.

+- 3. Attach the root volume from the affected instance to this temporary instance.
 Connect to the temporary instance, open the Disk Management utility, and bring the drive online. - 4.
-Open Regedit and select HKEY\LOCAL\MACHINE.
+From the temporary instance, open Regedit and select HKEY\LOCAL\MACHINE.
 From the File menu, click Load Hive.
 Select the drive, open the file Windows\System32\config\SYSTEM, and specify a key name when prompted (you can use any name). - 5.
-Select the key you just loaded and navigate to ControlSet001\Services\Tcpip\Parameters\Interfaces.
+Select the key that you just loaded and navigate to ControlSet001\Services\Tcpip\Parameters\Interfaces.
 Each network interface is listed by a GUID.
 Select the correct network interface.
 If DHCP is disabled and a static IP address assigned, EnableDHCP is set to 0.
-To enable DHCP, set EnableDHCP to 1, and delete the following keys if they exist: NameServer, SubnetMask, IPAddress, and DefaultGateway. - 6.
-Select the key again, and from the File menu, click Unload Hive. - 7.
-(Optional) If DHCP is already enabled, it's possible that you don't have a route to the metadata service.
-Updating EC2Config can resolve this issue. - a.
-Download the latest EC2Config from Amazon Windows EC2Config Service.
-Extract the files from the .zip file to the Temp directory on the drive you attached. - b.
-Open Regedit and select HKEY\LOCAL\MACHINE.
-From the File menu, click Load Hive.
-Select the drive, open the file Windows\System32\config\SOFTWARE, and specify a key name when prompted (you can use any name). - c.
-Select the key you just loaded and navigate to Microsoft\Windows\CurrentVersion.
-Select the RunOnce key.
-(If this key doesn't exist, right-click CurrentVersion, point to New, select Key, and name the key RunOnce.)
-Right-click, point to New, and select String Value.
-Enter Ec2Install as the name and C:\Temp\Ec2Install.exe -q as the data. - d.
+To enable DHCP, set EnableDHCP to 1, and delete the following keys if they exist: NameServer, SubnetMask, IPAddress, and DefaultGateway.
 Select the key again, and from the File menu, click Unload Hive.